The legalization of same-sex marriage (SSM) --

 "Michael LaSala, an associate professor of social work at Rutgers University, ... notes that:

 '... the more people realize that somebody close to them or somebody they love is gay, the more sensitive they become to issues of social injustice surrounding sexual orientation. ...
-[Their prejudices, stereotypes, and] tendencies to project negative qualities [onto gay people is diminished, replaced by a] transformative [desire to support their loved ones]'."
+[Their prejudices, stereotypes, and] tendencies to project negative qualities [onto gay people is diminished, and replaced by a] transformative [desire to support their loved ones]'."

 - The ninth anniversary of Canada's legalization of same-sex marriage will occur on JUL-20.
 Back in 2005, Canada's parliament legalized same-sex marriage (SSM) everywhere in the country -- in all ten provinces and three territories.
 At first, the province of Prince Edward Island did not comply; they said that they didn't know how to prepare a marriage license for a same-sex couple.
 However, a threatened lawsuit motivated them to quickly find a way.